E. Hoffmann Price: Biography

 "The Stranger from Kurdistan", published in 1925, was another early story to appear in Weird Tales.
 This story which featured a dialogue between a certain personage and Satan, was criticised by some readers as blasphemous but proved popular with Weird Tales readers.
 (Lovecraft professed to find it especially powerful).
 "The Infidel's Daughter" (1927), a satire on the Ku Klux Klan, also angered some Southern readers, but Wright defended the story.

-Price worked in a range of popular genres—including science fiction, horror, crime, and fantasy—but he was best known for adventure stories with Oriental settings and atmosphere.
+Price worked in a range of popular genres including science fiction, horror, crime, and fantasy.
+However, he was best known for adventure stories with Oriental settings and atmosphere.
 Price also contributed to Farnsworth Wright's short-lived magazine The Magic Carpet (1930–34), along with Kline, Howard, Smith, and other Weird Tales regulars.
 For Spicy Western Stories, Price wrote a series about a libidinous cowboy, Simon Bolivar Grimes.
 For Clues Detective Stories, Price created a series centering on Pâwang Ali, a Malaysian detective in Singapore.

 Like many other pulp-fiction writers, Price could not support himself and his family on his income from literature.
 Living in New Orleans in the 1930s, he worked for a time for the Union Carbide Corporation.
-Nonetheless he managed to travel widely and maintain friendships with many other pulp writers, including Kline and Edmond Hamilton.
+Nonetheless, he managed to travel widely and maintain friendships with many other pulp writers, including Kline and Edmond Hamilton.
 On a trip to Texas in the mid-1930s, Price was the only pulp writer to meet Robert E. Howard face to face.
-He was also the only man known to have met Howard and also H. P. Lovecraft and Clark Ashton Smith (the great "Triumvirate" of Weird Tales writers) in person.
+He was also the only man known to have met in person Howard and also H. P. Lovecraft and Clark Ashton Smith (the great "Triumvirate" of Weird Tales writers).
 Over the course of his long life, Price made reminiscences of many significant figures in pulp fiction, Howard, Lovecraft, and Hamilton among them.

 By 1951, he was living in Redwood City, California.
 His interest in astrology led him to develop a connection with Sri Ram Mahra, a Tibetan theologian.

 Late in life, Price experienced a major literary resurgence.
 In the 1970s and '80s he issued a series of SF, fantasy, and adventure novels, published in paperback; The Devil Wives of Li Fong (1979) is one noteworthy example.
 He also had published two collections of his pulp stories during his lifetime--Strange Gateways and Far Lands, Other Days.
 During this period, Price corresponded frequently with the novelist and poet Richard L. Tierney.

 Price was one of the first speakers at San Francisco's Maltese Falcon Society in 1981.

 He received the World Fantasy Lifetime Achievement Award in 1984.
 A collection of his literary memoirs, Book of the Dead: Friends of Yesteryear, Fictioneers & Others, was published posthumously in 2001.
 His writing friends and colleagues included Richard L. Tierney, H. P. Lovecraft, August Derleth, Jack Williamson, Edmond Hamilton, Robert E. Howard, Clark Ashton Smith, Henry Kuttner, Seabury Quinn, Otis Adelbert Kline, Ralph Milne Farley, Robert Spencer Carr, and Farnsworth Wright among others.

 Price was a Buddhist and a supporter of the Republican Party.

 He died at Redwood City, California, in 1988.